robenkleene/Dotfiles/install/man/markdown/emacs/emacs-editing.md

 #### Prefix Each Line

+This can be used to edit anywhere in a line, not just the beginning.

 1. Go to the first character of the first line and set the mark (`⌃␣`)
 2. Go to the first character of last line and toggle rectangular selection (`C-x r t`)
-3. At the `String rectangle:` prompt, enter the prefix
+3. At the `String rectangle:` prompt, enter the prefix and hit `↩`

 # Movement